Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks

-In a result supportive of the manifold assumption, Figure~\ref{ag1} shows Agrawal's results for SE and non-SE data.
+In support of the manifold assumption, Figure~\ref{ag1} shows Agrawal's results for SE and non-SE data.
 For SE data they used data seen for recent SE analytics research publications.
-For non-SE data, Agrawal et al. used data sets from the UCI data mining repository~\cite{asuncion2007uci}.
+For non-SE data, Agrawal et al. used datasets from the UCI data mining repository~\cite{asuncion2007uci}.
 This non-SE data has been widely applied in the machine learning community to certify their algorithms~\cite{asuncion2007uci}.

 Figure~\ref{ag1} shows that Algorithm~\ref{algo1} reduces data down to 6 intrinsic dimensions (or less).
 More importantly, the manifold assumption seems to hold especially true for SE data since, as seen in Figure~\ref{ag1}: \bi \item The median SE intrinsic dimensionality is 3.1; \item The median non-SE intrinsic dimensionality is 5; \item That is, non-SE is nearly twice as complex as SE data. \ei